civicrm/civicrm-core/ext/afform/README.md

 * Although afforms are can be used in AngularJS, they don't fully support tooling like `cv ang:html:list` and `hook_civicrm_alterAngular` changesets.
 We'll need a core patch to allow that.
 * We generally need to provide more services for managing/accessing data (e.g. `crm-api3`).
-* Need to implement the `Afform.revert` API to undo local cusotmizations.
+* Need to implement the `Afform.revert` API to undo local customizations.
+* Haven't decided if we should support a `client_route` property (i.e. defining a skeletal controller and route for any form).
+  On the plus side, make it easier to add items to the `civicrm/a` base-page.
+On the flipside, we don't currently have a strong use-case, and developers can get the same effect with `civix generate:angular-page` and embedding `<div afform-foobar/>`.